suhrig/arriba/README.md

      --runThreadN 8 --sjdbOverhang 150
 ```

-Compile the latest stable version of Arriba or use the precompiled binaries in the download file:
+Compile the latest stable version of Arriba or use the precompiled binaries in the download file. **Note: You should not use `git clone` to download Arriba, because the git repository does not include the blacklist!
+Instead, download the latest tarball from the [releases page](https://github.com/suhrig/arriba/releases/) as shown here:**
 ```
 wget https://github.com/suhrig/arriba/releases/download/v0.11.0/arriba_v0.11.0.tar.gz
 tar -xzf arriba_v0.11.0.tar.gz